thomasgauvin/Parse-documents-with-Azure-Form-Recognizer-and-Logic-Apps-and-display-the-results-in-a-PowerApp/README.md

 2. In the Azure Portal, create a storage account in your resource group for this project.
 Mine will be called `documentstoragebackend`.
 Performance standard and redundancy LRS are sufficient for this proof-of-concept.
 3. In the Azure Portal, create a logic app in your resource group for this project.
 Mine will be called `documentprocessingbackend`.
 The type is `consumption` for this proof-of-concept.
 4. In the Azure Portal, create a Form Recognizer resource in your resource group for this project.
 Mine will be called `documentparsingformrecog`.
 The pricing tier will be `free` for this proof-of-concept.
-5. Create 2 folders in the storage account: `documents` and `documents-parsed`. `documents` will store the PDFs and `documents-parsed` will store the Form Recognizer results.
+5. Create 2 folders (containers) in the storage account: `documents` and `documents-parsed`. `documents` will store the PDFs and `documents-parsed` will store the Form Recognizer results.

 ### Implement Logic App A Logic